Paris, France

 Leonard Cohen

 Looking back, I wish that I could tell you my experience at Sacre-Coeur brought about a renewal of faith in my life.
 It did not.
 For many years, I have had a hit or miss relationship with God.
 If I am to be honest, it has often been more of a miss.
-Through the years, I have witnessed the hypocrisy of today’s church and convinced myself that if these were the people that represented God, it wasn’t for me.
+Through the years, I have witnessed the hypocrisy of today’s church and convinced myself that if these were the people that represented God, He wasn’t for me.